 3. Can you recommend any unique gastronomic experiences in Galicia?

-Absolutely!
+Indeed!
 Galicia is renowned for its culinary richness.
-Visiting a furancho - small family-run establishments that serve homemade wine and food - is a must for any food enthusiast.
+Visiting a furancho - small family-run establishments serving homemade wine and food - is a must for any food enthusiast.
 Also, don't miss the opportunity to attend a traditional Galician 'romería', a rural festivity offering local delicacies.
-In Vigo, try the famous 'oysters street', where you can taste fresh oysters accompanied by a glass of local wine.
+In Vigo, try the famous 'oyster street,' where you can taste fresh oysters accompanied by a glass of local wine.

 4. What are the transportation options within Galicia?